 Senior leaders from across sectors seeking to achieve greater effectiveness and mastery as an organizational leader.
 Applicants typically will hold a title of director, vice president or above and should have a minimum of 8 years of professional experience at these levels or above.

-- Course 1: Leader as Self
+- Module 1: Leader as Self: Intra-personal Leadership

-- Course 5: Leader in Action
+- Module 5: Leader in Action: Leading Transformational Change

 Overall, the program includes 144 hours of instruction.
 Courses meet from 8:30am to 4:30pm on three consecutive days, Wednesday through Friday, once a month.
 Each three-day session includes 2.5 days of instruction as an entire cohort followed by a half day of small group activities in a Leadership Circle.
 Additionally, individual meeting times with a Leadership Coach are arranged to fit the schedule of each participant.